sjacob2019/Credit-Card-Fraud-Detection/README.md

 SVMs are well known for their effectiveness in high dimensional spaces, where the number of features is greater than the number of observations.
 The model complexity is of O(n-features * n² samples) so it’s perfect for working with data where the number of features is bigger than the number of samples.

-The SVMS create hyper-planes (could be more than one) of n-dimensional space and the goal is to separate the hyperplanes.
+The SVMS create hyper-planes (could be more than one) of n-dimensional space and the goal is to separate the n-dimensional space.

 ### Setup
 Since our dataset contains highly skewed data, we used random undersampling as well as SMOTE to deal with the skewness.
-After preprocessing we split one third of the dataset as the test set and the rest as the training set.
+After preprocessing, we split one third of the dataset as the test set and the rest as the training set.
 The experiment used Sklearn's model selection method to automatically choose the optimal parameters for our model.
 In the cases of using all of the PCA features, the model selects radial basis function kernel and the C value of 9.
 Then uses Sklearn's SVM model to perform classification.

 ## 6.4 Deep Learning